renatodelpupo/trustly-webview-example-copy/react-web-app/README.md

-This web app simply renders a "Pay with Trustly" button that is used to launch the [Trustly Lightbox](developers.trustly.com/payments/sdk).
-It is meant to be used together with this iOS Sample app to test and demonstrate the use of a Webview to integrate Trustly with a mobile app.
+This web app renders an example of the Select Bank Widget and a button that launches the Lightbox directly.
+It is meant to be used with this repository's Android and iOS example apps to test and demonstrate the use of a WebView to integrate Trustly with a mobile app.

 # Getting Started